k8s-sec/cloud-native-security-tutorial/docs/scanning.md

 * `--exit-code=1` returns 1 if any vulnerabilties are found (above the threshold defined by `--severity`).
 This non-zero exit code is interpreted as a failure by the CI/CD system.

 Take a look at [these examples for integrating vulnerability scanning into various CI/CD systems](https://github.com/aquasecurity/trivy#continuous-integration-ci).

-> TODO!
-In the GitOps section, if attendees will set up a Git repo, maybe we could get them to try the Trivy action there?

 ## Scanning as part of admission control